About UsStella's Place Blog

 The theme of October 10th, World Mental Health Day, was suicide prevention.
 Stella’s Place put together a panel of experts and hosted an information night that was attended by over 60 guests, many of whom had been touched by suicide in deep and profound ways.

-Suicide is the second leading cause of death among 15-29 year-olds globally, according to the UN.
+Suicide is the second leading cause of death among 15 to 29 year-olds globally, according to the UN.
 As our keynote speaker, emergency physician and researcher Dr. Bjug Borgundvaag pointed out, young people are experiencing unprecedented levels of distress that are reflected in a 75% increase in emergency department visits over the past decade.

 Dr. Borgundvaag works at Mount Sinai Hospital, which is situated in downtown Toronto, in close proximity to university campuses and organizations that serve marginalized populations.
 The combined student population of the University of Toronto’s St. George Campus and Ryerson University is 100,000, and many of these students need access to mental health services.